uliska/scheme-book/scheme/procedures/lambda.md

 ```

 `<formals>` is where the *arguments* are specified that the procedure will be
+applied to.
+There are three forms for this specification, and I will discuss
+the differences in the next chapter.
+In this chapter we're using the most common
+form.

-applied to, and `expressions` is an arbitrary number of expressions that is
+`<expressions>` is an arbitrary number of expressions that is evaluated in
-evaluated in sequence.
-As usual the value of the last expression will become
+sequence.
+As usual the value of the last expression will become the value of
-the value of the procedure as a whole.
+the procedure as a whole.
 But let's consider this with an example:

 ### Creating a procedure